 You can even start out your day with exercise or yoga.

 6. Control your email, don’t let it control you.

 Email can be a big old problem area.

 If my email is up, I’ll stare at it anxiously waiting for an email to pop up which distracts me from stuff I could be doing.
 Not even because I’m waiting for a specific email from someone.

 Rather, it’s just the idea of a stressful email coming through that puts me on edge.

 Let’s not let email control our days.

 My friend suggests checking email only at specific times during the day.
 That’s an idea I want to pass on to you.
-This way you can focus your energy at the tasks at hand and you’re not letting someone else who’s emailing you control your routine.
+This way you can focus your energy on the tasks at hand and you’re not letting someone else who’s emailing you control your routine.
 (We’ll talk about how to organize your routine next.)

-Depending on the type of job you have, checking or not checking your email could be challenging but you could give it a try.
+Depending on the type of job you have, checking or not checking your email could be challenging, but you could give it a try.